ParallelStudio/Lobby/newest_weather_notes.md

 breeze 3 starts at volume position 1 and all clouds/sun sounds begin to fade out EXCEPT clouds 1 and Sun 1

 **average = 12mph**<br/>
-breeze 4 starts at top volume and breeze 1,2,3, land at top volume position  - clouds/sun are completely faded out
+breeze 4 starts at top volume and breeze 1,2,3, land at top volume position  - clouds/sun are completely faded out EXCEPT clouds 1 and Sun 1

 ##RAIN